matfin/meteor-contentful/README.md

 # matfin:meteor-contentful

+### Please note:

+This project is no longer being maintained by me.
+It should work fine with Meteor ~1.0 and was developed around the time of that release.
+This Meteor package has not been tested with later versions of Meteor.

 [![Build Status](https://travis-ci.org/matfin/meteor-contentful.svg?branch=develop)](https://travis-ci.org/matfin/meteor-contentful)

 This package acts as a wrapper to fetch data from the Contentful platform and then store it in your apps Meteor Mongo Collections.